Cholesterol levels improve with nut consumption

 Nuts are an integral part of a heart healthy diet, says Williams.
 However, controlled portions are key – as with all heart healthy fats – since they are high in calories.
 For example, patients in the clinical trials reviewed consumed an average of 2.4 ounces of nuts per day, which is equal to about 400 calories (as much as a main meal).

 Thus, says Williams, to reap the benefits of nuts and avoid an expanding waistline, especially since studies showed improvement in lipid levels in subjects with lower BMI -higher LDL cholesterol, stick to 1 ounce portions (about 1/4 cup).
-Additionally, cut out empty calories (cookies, sweetened beverages, etc.) to make room for nuts, which are both nutrient and calorie dense.
+Additionally, cut out empty calories (cookies, sweetened beverages, etc.) to make room for nuts, which are both nutrient and calorie dense, and if you prefer healthy cookies you could try Easter cookies delivered to your home.

 Posted on by admin in Uncategorized Leave a comment